-Due to the special nature of our regional parks and the unique habitats they protect, bouncy castles are not permitted for private bookings.
-They will however be considered on a case by case basis for community event applications.
+Due to the special nature of our regional parks and the unique habitats they protect, bouncy castles or mechanical devices are not permitted for private bookings.
+They will, however, be considered on a case by case basis for community event applications.

-Parks and reserves this applies to includes the Groynes, Styx Mill Conservation Reserve, Spencer Park, Bottle Lake, Halswell Quarry, Ferrymead Park and Travis Wetland.
+This applies to our Heritage parks, the Groynes, Styx Mill Conservation Reserve, Lake Rua, Spencer Park, Bottle Lake, Halswell Quarry, Ferrymead Park and Travis Wetland.